vaibhav-ace/Reserve_My_Show/README.md

 It is simple to book a movie based on the existing movies in the SQL database.

-All of this project has been independently developed by me under 24 hours!
+All of this project has been independently developed by me!

 To run application: